Panasonic Lumix GM1 Review

 Low Light.
 The Panasonic Lumix DMC-GM1 performed well in our low light tests, able to capture bright images down to the lowest light level we test at, at all ISO settings.
 The darkest level equates to about 1/16 the brightness of average city street lighting at night, so the Panasonic GM1 should be able to take well-exposed photos in almost any environment in which you can see well enough to walk around in.

 Using default noise reduction setting, noise is well-controlled up to ISO 6400, though turning down NR produced some objectionable chroma noise in darker areas at lower ISOs.
 (At moderate to high ISOs, even the lowest NR setting eliminates much of it.)
-We didn't notice any significant issues with hot pixels or heat blooming, and just a hint of pattern noise is visible at the highest ISOs with NR turned down.
+We didn't notice any significant issues with heat blooming, but there are some bright pixels that are slightly visible at low ISOs and longer shutter speeds even with long exposure noise reduction enabled, as well as a hint of pattern noise visible at the highest ISOs with NR turned down.

 Automatic color balance is a little cool particularly at lower light levels, but not bad.